spantaleev/matrix-docker-ansible-deploy/README.md

 - a [coturn](https://github.com/coturn/coturn) STUN/TURN server for WebRTC audio/video calls

-- free [Let's Encrypt](https://letsencrypt.org/) SSL certificate, which secures the connection to the Synapse server and the Riot web UI
+- (optional, default) free [Let's Encrypt](https://letsencrypt.org/) SSL certificate, which secures the connection to the Synapse server and the Riot web UI

 - (optional, default) a [Riot](https://riot.im/) web UI, which is configured to connect to your own Matrix Synapse server by default